Leica Digilux 3 vs Panasonic L1

-The Leica Digilux 3 and the Panasonic Lumix DMC-L1 are two digital cameras that were revealed to the public, respectively, in September 2006 and February 2006.
+The Leica Digilux 3 and the Panasonic Lumix DMC-L1 are two digital cameras that were officially introduced, respectively, in September 2006 and February 2006.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a Four Thirds sensor.
-Both cameras offer a resolution of 7.4 megapixel.
+Both cameras offer a resolution of 7.4 megapixels.

 In this particular case, the Leica Digilux 3 and the Panasonic L1 have exactly the same width and height, and, thus, have identically-sized bodies.
 Moreover, the two cameras also share the same weight.
 In this context, it is worth noting that neither the Digilux 3 nor the L1 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Four Thirds Lens Catalog.
+You can compare the optics available in the Four Thirds Lens Catalog.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will naturally be influenced heavily by the price.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 The L1 was launched at a markedly lower price (by 33 percent) than the Digilux 3, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.